 3. Dispute the Late Payment

-If neither of the previous options pan out in getting your late payment successfully removed, it’s time to dispute the item directly with the credit bureau.
-You can do this if you find any inaccurate information regarding the late payment on your credit report.
+If neither of the previous options pan out in getting your late payment successfully removed, it’s time to dispute the item directly with credit bureaus.
+The Fair Credit Reporting Act (FCRA) allows you to do this if you find any inaccurate information regarding the late payment on your credit report.
+Creditors must verify the information they are reporting about you or it must be removed within 30 days.

 Check your past statements to make sure that the date, payment amount, and other details are correct.

-If anything seems off, send a hard copy dispute letter to each credit bureau that lists the late payment.
+If anything seems off, send a hard copy dispute letter to each of the major credit bureaus that lists the late payment.
 That means you’ll need to check the information on all three of your reports: Experian, Equifax, and TransUnion.

 You should get a response about your dispute within 30 business days, which is required by law.
 This is a good option if you’re tight on cash and can’t afford a professional or if you have the time and inclination to research and execute an effective dispute.